worawit/beaengine-fork/README.md

     BEA_API void __bea_callspec__ BuildAssembly(PDISASM pMyDisasm, char *buffer);

 This function must be called after Disasm() returns successfully.
 The function does not check for invalid value in DISASM structure.
-Do try to do it.

 Now, BuildAssembly() function supports only MASM syntax.
 But you can use decoded data to build your own assembly.
 You can see BuildAssembly() code